paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-481-airport-and-airway-trust-fund-authorizations.md

 <a id="section-48106"></a>
 ## § 48106.
 Airway science curriculum grants

 Amounts are available from the Airport and Airway Trust Fund established under section 9502 of the Internal Revenue Code of 1986 ([26 U.S.C.
-9502](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section9502&num=0&edition=prelim)) to carry out [section 44510 of this title](./chapter-445-facilities-personnel-and-research.md#section-44510).
+9502](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section9502&num=0&edition=prelim)) to carry out section 44510 11 See References in Text note below. of this title.
 The amounts remain available until expended.

 ### Statutory Notes